-September 11, 2019 – The Pittsburgh Vintage Grand Prix (PVGP) and the Vintage Racer Group (VRG) are pleased to announce that they will be combining efforts for the PVGP Historics at Pittsburgh International Race Complex (PIRC) starting in 2020.
+September 11, 2019 – The Pittsburgh Vintage Grand Prix (PVGP) presented by the Greater Pittsburgh Automobile Dealers Foundation, and the Vintage Racer Group (VRG) are pleased to announce that they will be combining efforts for the PVGP Historics at Pittsburgh International Race Complex (PIRC) starting in 2020.
 This team combines the foremost vintage racing organization in the East with one of the premier race events in the country.
 The 3-day event is slated for July 17-19 and will feature nearly 300 vintage and historic racers at this world class track outside Pittsburgh.

 In the 16 years since its inception in 2004, the PVGP Historics at PIRC has grown to establish itself as a premier stand-alone vintage and historic race weekend.
 The challenging and beautiful 2.8-mile circuit is reminiscent of the great race circuits of the past.
 For many, racing at Pitt Race is the lynchpin of their race season and so the PVGP Historics has become a must-attend race on the historic and vintage circuit.